arpitBhalla/monorepo-changelog/README.md

-# Changelog Action for monorepo
+# Generate changelog for multi-scope projects

-Use lerna-changelog in GitHub action.
+Use `lerna-changelog` in GitHub action.

 ## Usage